 You can do a lot of your marathon training on a treadmill.
 Running on a treadmill has some distinct advantages, such as time efficiency and the ability to avoid adverse weather conditions.
 However, the treadmill also has some serious drawbacks.
 We would not suggest doing all of your training on a treadmill.

-Read more about training on a treadmill here.
+Read more about training on a treadmill here: Can You Train for a Marathon on a Treadmill?

 What’s the Weekly Mileage You Need to Train for a Marathon?